dangrie158/email-categorization-thesis/source/12_chapter_4.md

 Another possibility for clustering an initial corpus may be the LDA topic model presented in [Chapter @sec:lda].
 Therefore, this chapter will introduce a way to use the output of the LDA model to assign each document to one of 100 clusters.

-For these tests, a topic model with 100 topics was learned on the stopword filtered news corpus using gensims implementation of LDA [^gensim-lda], thus describing each document as a mixture of 100 topics.
+For these tests, a topic model with 100 topics was learned on the stopword filtered news corpus using gensim's implementation of LDA [^gensim-lda], thus describing each document as a mixture of 100 topics.

 These representations of the documents could then be used to assign each document to the topic which has the highest share in the mix of topics.
 This simple technique already yielded a homogeneity of 0.5013, which is better than any of the clustering techniques.